List of criminal organizations in DC Comics: Secret Society of Super Villains

 The Secret Society of Super Villains is a criminal organization that is the evil counterpart of the Justice League of America.

+Servants of Darkness

+Clones made of Superman, Orion, Kalibak, Lydea Mallor, and an unknown Guardian of the Universe by Darkseid to service his resurrection in the 30th century.

+Seven Deadly Enemies of Man

+Seven Devils of Thanagar

+Deities once worshipped on Thanagar that were led by Onimar Synn the Sin-Eater and included Starbreaker.
+A death cult continues in the present that worship the Devils which included Sh'ri Valkyr.

+Seven Men of Death

+A faction within the League of Assassins made up of Detonator, Hook, Maduvu, Merlyn, Razorburn, Shellcase, and Whip.

+Seven Princes of Darkness

+Seven Sentinels

+A group of child molesters who masqueraded as super heroes.
+The Seven Sentinels include Atoman, Hound, Sun Woman, Davy Jones, Sizzler, Scarlet Scepter, M'rrgla Qualtz, Black Boomerang, and Kingfisher.

+Shadow-Force

+Led by Darkstorm, Shadow-Force is a team of mercenaries hired by the Dubelz Crime Family to eliminate Hitman.
+It includes Cockatoo, Ironbolt, Mink, Panzer, and Twilight.

 Shadowspire

 Shadowspire supplied South American drug cartels with the necessary tools of their trade: weapons, transportation, high technology, and reliable intelligence.
 Shadowspire's tentacles penetrate every corrupt government and drug cartel on two continents.
 They even had the resources and know how to create their own weaponized viruses.
 Shadowspire's first appearance was in Deathstroke #53.
 The group was created by Tom Joyner and Mike Collins.

 Silicon Syndicate

 The Silicon Syndicate operates in the fictional city of Platinum Flats, which is most likely based on Silicon Valley.
 The Syndicate's principals were all metahumans who felt they had a free run of the city since no major superhero teams operate on the West Coast of the DC Comics universe.
 Known principals were Visionary, Gizmo, Kilg%re, the Matchmaker, the Calculator, the Collector, and the Joker.
 The group came into conflict with the Birds of Prey, who clashed with street level operatives, such as Carface, Diamond, the Gangly Man, the Mind Bullet, Topaz, and the Tuatara, before working their way up to the principals.